iAmErmac/ZBlood-VR/README.md

 * Pegg - for ZBloodX Unofficial base
 * J. S. Graham and Joseph Otey - for ZBlood base
-* sluggard - for ZBloody Hell mod
+* LordOZ_98 - for ZBloody Hell mod
 * Luigis - for additional mapping and support
 * Cheello - for additional voxels (Blood - Coagulated)
 * Cherno - for SimSun shader